spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/02-hello.md

 create x/hello/keeper/grpc_query_hello.go
 ```

 Let's examine some of these changes.
-For clarity, the following code blocks do not show the placeholder comments that Ignite CLI uses to scaffold code.
-Don't delete these placeholders since they are required to continue using Ignite CLI's scaffolding functionality.
+For clarity, the following code blocks do not show the placeholder comments that Spellshape CLI uses to scaffold code.
+Don't delete these placeholders since they are required to continue using Spellshape CLI's scaffolding functionality.

 Note: it's recommended to commit changes to a version control system (for example, Git) after scaffolding.
-This allows others to easily distinguish between code generated by Ignite and the code writen by hand.
+This allows others to easily distinguish between code generated by Spellshape and the code writen by hand.

 ```
 git add .
-git commit -am "Scaffolded a hello query with Ignite CLI"
+git commit -am "Scaffolded a hello query with Spellshape CLI"
 ```

 ### Updates to the query service